 - high-quality online commercial property listings to assist companies looking for locations in our area

 - resources guide for state and local tools and organizations

 Leadership and members

-Silicon Valley EDA is chaired by Bruce Knopf, Director of Asset and Economic Development for the County of Santa Clara.
-Twenty cities and counties are members of the Silicon Valley EDA, along with participation from neighboring jurisdictions and support organizations - download a roster here.
+Silicon Valley EDA is chaired by Terrence Grindall, Community Development Director for the City of Newark.
+Twenty cities and counties are members of the Silicon Valley EDA, along with participation from neighboring jurisdictions and support organizations - download a roster here (updated 10/23/13).

 What are the latest developments?

 The marketing team wrote and executed on a strategic plan that emphasizes participation in organizations that advance the strategic interests of the EDA and its members.
 We have teamed with organizations such as:

 - Building Owners and Managers (BOMA) - Silicon Valley

 The EDA hosts a Broker Breakfast series to brief the commercial real estate community on development activities in our member jurisdictions.
 The 2012-13 round has included:

 - West Valley - Cupertino, Los Altos, Los Gatos, and the County of Santa Clara - April 5, 2012, Cupertino Community Hall